Skip to main content

 What are Reading Lists?

-Reading Lists is a new tool in UM Learn, designed to help instructors share reading materials within each course.
+Reading Lists is a new tool in UM Learn that instructors may use to share course readings with students.
 These may include items from the Libraries, such as articles or books, as well as websites, video content, images, or lecture slides.
 All resources can be added directly to a UM Learn course, making it easier to access relevant content and stay organized.

 Benefits for Instructors